Panda Great - Nature Reserve in China

 The big panda lives almost continuously inside bamboo thickets.
 Although it is among the beasts, its food is predominantly plant.
 Its digestive tract has a rather common structure for carnivores, but a unique bacterial microflora in the intestines allows it to digest this difficult food without difficulty.
 Professionally, he is a omnivore because he is known to occasionally feed eggs and meat and with bamboo he also consumes some insects.
 They are the necessary sources of protein for it.
 When she chews her ears are shaking.

 Her paw is very unusual; with "thumb" and five fingers; The "thumb" is actually a modified bone of the wrist.

 The adult panda weighs 70-160 kg, it is long 1,2-1,6 m.
 The tail pandas is short, only 12-13 cm long.

 Males and females meet in the spring, from mid-March to mid-May.
 They stay together for only a day or two, during which time they mate several times.
 If one male females are interested in more males, the strongest will eventually become her.

-The babies are born in September, after 100 to 160 days of gestation.
-One to three tiny cubs come to the world very little developed.
-They value 90 - 130 g, their 45 day gestation would be theoretically possible.
-It is assumed that - as with some other animals - the development of the embryo begins when the egg is trapped in the uterine wall.
-For several months, the only feed is the baby's breast milk.
-Bamboo starts to feed in 5-6 months.
-Definitively deactivated in 8-9 months.
+The young are born in September, after 100 to 160 days of gestation.
+One to three tiny cubs are born very underdeveloped.
+They weigh 90 - 130 g, a 45-day pregnancy would theoretically suffice for their development.
+Thus, as with some other animals, embryonic development is not thought to begin until the egg is trapped in the uterine wall.
+For several months, the baby's only food is breast milk.
+It starts to feed on bamboo in 5-6 months.
+It is usually weaned in 8-9 months.